harmony-one/h/progress/sun-hyuk-ahn.md

+2025-03-14 Fri:

+2025-03-13 Thu: Continued updates to the transaction struct.
+Updating marshalling logic to not use gencodec due to the updated struct following [geth's update](https://github.com/ethereum/go-ethereum/pull/21502/fil).

 2025-03-12 Wed: [Replaced](https://github.com/sunwavesun/harmony/commit/d2904325ffd51fe963ae112ca2a3939a0342f452) Transaction data struct into an interface so that different typed transaction can have their own logic.

 2025-03-11 Tue: [Began](https://github.com/sunwavesun/harmony/commit/d2904325ffd51fe963ae112ca2a3939a0342f452) implementation for type transaction (EIP-2718), that will serve as a dependency for other EIPs.